raeufroushangar/MICA-Weighted/README.md

 - `impact_score` (float or integer): Impact score of the mutations.

 You should replace the data in this file with your own mutation data before running the analysis.

+## CEMPI_result

+This directory contains the output results from the algorithm.
+The following files are generated:
+- `positional_weights_0.csv`: Contains mapped mutations and calculated positional weights data for sub-subregions generated from sequence partitioned starting at index 0.
+- `positional_weights_15.csv`: Contains mapped mutations and calculated positional weights data for sub-subregions generated from sequence partitioned starting at index 15.
+- `combined_data.csv`: Contains combined data from both sets of sub-subregions partitioned.

 ## System Requirements